Steve Leone, Associate Editor, RenewableEnergyWorld.com

 July 01, 2011 | 4 Comments

-Plans for three separate large-scale solar projects in California have received a significant boost with conditional loan guarantees totaling about $4.5 billion.
+New Hampshire, USA -- Plans for three separate large-scale solar projects in California have received a significant boost with conditional loan guarantees totaling about $4.5 billion.

 The announcement from the Department of Energy will give investors federal backing and sets in motion three installations totaling more than 1,300 megawatts (MW) of capacity to be developed by Arizona-based First Solar, which plans to eventually sell the projects.
 The developments in the Mojave Desert, Riverside County and San Luis Obispo County are expected to all be online by 2015.